-We used semi-structured interviews and a focus group with parents of children with acute and chronic conditions who had experience of their children being admitted to a paediatric accident and emergency department for urgent medical care.
+We used a focus group and semistructured interviews with parents of children with acute and chronic conditions who had experience of their children being admitted to a paediatric accident and emergency department for urgent medical care.
 This work was conducted as part of a wider study (called CONNECT) investigating consent methods in paediatric and neonatal emergency care trials.

-The CONNECT advisory group and EcLiPSE trial development team developed and reviewed an interview topic guide and draft EcLiPSE patient information sheet (PIS).
-The topic guide covered key areas indicated within a review of the literature and previous CONNECT study findings24 and the EcLiPSE trial team identified further topics pertinent to this trial.
-Topics included: approaches to consent in the emergency care setting; parental understanding and decision making; length and content of information provided in the PIS; trial design; and acceptability of deferred consent.
+The CONNECT advisory group and EcLiPSE trial development team developed and reviewed an interview topic guide and draft EcLiPSE PIS.
+The topic guide covered key areas indicated within a review of the literature and previous CONNECT study findings25 and the EcLiPSE trial team identified further topics pertinent to this trial.
+Topics included: approaches to consent in the emergency care setting; parental understanding and decision-making; length and content of information provided in the PIS; trial design and acceptability of deferred consent.
 We created a separate section of questions for bereaved parents to explore their views and recommendations on whether and how parents should be approached about a clinical trial after a child's death.

 Children eligible to participate in EcLiPSE either have chronic epilepsy and may be susceptible to CSE, or may present with a first prolonged tonic-clonic seizure.
 The team agreed that it was important to ensure participation of families who had experienced treatment of this medical emergency as well as those without such experience.
 We contacted a range of UK parent support groups for parents of children with acute and chronic conditions to request their help in identifying suitable parents for our qualitative study.
-In addition, support groups for bereaved parents and conditions associated with CSE in children (e.g. Dravet syndrome, Lennox-Gastaut syndrome) were purposively sampled to ensure the views of such parents were included.37 Identified gatekeepers (e.g. support group research co-ordinators) were asked to send CONNECT invitations to their members via email, or place the request on their website or Facebook page.
+In addition, support groups for bereaved parents and conditions associated CSE in children (eg, Dravet syndrome, Lennox-Gastaut syndrome) were purposively sampled to ensure that the views of such parents were included.38 Identified gatekeepers (eg, support group research coordinators) were asked to send CONNECT invitations to their members via email, or place the request on their website or Facebook page.
 The inclusion criteria stated that parents should have experience of paediatric emergency care.
-Parents who registered an interest via email were sent a CONNECT information sheet, consent form and copy of the EcLiPSE PIS.
+Parents who registered an interest via email were sent a CONNECT information sheet, consent form and a copy of the EcLiPSE PIS.
 To acknowledge childcare responsibilities and personal preference, we provided parents with the option to take part in a telephone interview or focus group.
-Parents were asked to indicate whether they were bereaved in order to tailor the interview questions appropriately.
-We reserved questions about approaches to consent in EcLiPSE in the situation that a child had died before consent had been sought for bereaved parents; we felt that it would be difficult for non-bereaved parents to understand the complexities of this situation and make appropriate recommendations to inform trial protocol.
-All interviews were conversational and participant centred, to ensure that the content reflected their own priorities and views on EcLiPSE.
+Parents were asked to indicate whether they were bereaved in order to tailor bereaved parents questions about approaches to consent in EcLiPSE in the situation that a living that it would be difficult for non-bereaved parents to understand the complexities of this situation and make appropriate recommendations to inform trial protocol.
+All interviews were semistructured using a topic guide with open-ended questions and unstructured prompts to facilitate free-flowing conversation and explore unanticipated topics.
+Discussion was participant centred to ensure that the content reflected their own priorities and views on EcLiPSE rather than the researchers'.